 to beta.
 For reference, the first sync following this cadence was performed the

 This process is described in detail in the following sections.
 For general

-subtrees in the Rust repository see Rust's
+subtrees in the Rust repository see the rustc-dev-guide.

 Currently, there's a bug in